Computer-Aided Product Design Courses

 Design Statics and Strength of Materials

-Introduction to the fundamental principles used in determining the force and moment set that maintain structures in static equilibrium.
+Introduction to the fundamental principles used in determining the force and moment dataset that maintain structures in static equilibrium.
 The corresponding material stresses are determined in a combined state when required.
 Study includes Mohr’s circle, stress-strain relationships, and factors of safety.
 Special applications are introduced, including springs, press fits, and torsion of shafts.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): MTH230 and PHS115 or MTH230 and PHS201 or MTH240 and PHS115 or MTH240 and PHS201.
+3 Credits (3 Lecture) Prerequisite(s): MTH230 and PHS115 or MTH230 and PHS201 or MTH240 and PHS115 or MTH240 and PHS201.

-Quantitative analysis of particles and rigid bodies in two and three dimension, with an emphasis on basic principles, visualization, and problem solving as applied in product design.
+Quantitative analysis of particles and rigid bodies in two and three dimensions, with an emphasis on basic principles, visualization, and problem solving as applied in product design.
 Topics include kinematics of translation and rotation, Newton's laws, vibration, resonance and fatigue.
 This course builds on previous knowledge of statics and strengths of materials.
 Calculus is used.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): DSG323.
+3 Credits (3 Lecture) Prerequisite(s): DSG323.
 Spring Only.

 Design for Manufacturability

 Introduction to the theory and application of the design and development of industrial products and manufacturing systems.
-Emphasis on related product history, the design process, problem solving to design for manufacturability, product assembly, and maintenance.
+Emphasis on related product history, the design process and problem solving to design for manufacturability, product assembly, and maintenance.
 Students work individually or in teams to design simple tools and products.
-Also covered is bringing competitive product to market through the use of concurrent engineering for simultaneous product/process design.
+Also covered is the topic of bringing a competitive product to market through the use of concurrent engineering for simultaneous product/process design.
 Advanced techniques in parametric solids modeling software are used to develop designs and to analyze and solve engineering problems.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): CCD245 or CAD238 and CCD243.
 Fall Only.